-- While DWA is still performing CMA functions in parts of the CMA that are not yet managed by the Breede-Gouritz CMA (mainly the Gouritz sub-area), DWA will collect revenue and allocate funds within DWA and to the CMA (from the Trading Account).
-The existing system and business process for billing and collection of water use charges, with a consolidated invoice and centralised management of the system, are appropriate.
-All risk is borne by DWA and this is supportive of a fledgling CMA. - Following the establishment of the Breede-Gouritz CMA and the secondment of any relevant staff from DWA, the Breede-Gouritz CMA will need to be focused on stakeholder buy-in and becoming a credible, customer-oriented organization within the Gouritz sub-area as well as continuing to work towards the implementation of the Catchment Management Strategy within the Breede sub-area.
-The CMA must seek to cement its credibility and legitimacy around its role in the new WMA and must be able to respond to queries on water use authorisation and associated billing soon after establishment.
-Concurrently, the CMA will encounter a range of establishment costs within the Gouritz sub-area as area office premises are secured and information systems are developed.
-At this stage of development of the CMA the billing and collection cycle will be split between the CMA and DWA as follows: - the CMA will take over the customer relations responsibility, begin to set water use charges and undertake revenue collection. - DWA will ensure that the CMA has access to key systems such as WARMS that assist the CMA with issues regarding registration of water use - The centralised DWA SAP system will be used for billing, debt management and financial accounting, with WRM charges submitted to DWA by the CMA.
-Transfers from the trading account and the DWA main account will be made to the CMA account according to the arrangements agreed to in the CMA business plan.
-These transfers will include funds generated through WRM charges, establishment support funds18 from DWA and any requisite operational support.
+- collect revenue and allocate funds within the CMA - Following the expansion of the current Breede-Gouritz CMA to include the Berg-Olifants WMA, the CMA will need to be focused on stakeholder buy-in and becoming a credible, customer-oriented organization within the Berg-Olifants sub-areas as well as continuing to work towards the revision and implementation of the Catchment Management Strategy within the Breede-Olifants WMA.
+The CMA must seek to cement its credibility and legitimacy around its role in the new WMA and must be able to respond to queries on water use authorisation and associated billing soon after establishment/expansion.
+Concurrently, the CMA will encounter a range of establishment costs within the Berg and Olifantd sub-areas as area office premises are secured and information systems are developed.
+At this stage of development of the CMA the billing and collection cycle will be split between the CMA and DWS as follows: - the CMA will take over the customer relations responsibility, begin to set water use charges and undertake revenue collection. - DWS will ensure that the CMA has access to key systems such as WARMS that assist the CMA with issues regarding registration of water use - The centralised DWS SAP system will be used for billing, debt management and financial accounting, with WRM charges submitted to DWS by the CMA.
+Transfers from the trading account and the DWS main account will be made to the CMA account according to the arrangements agreed to in the CMA business plan.
+These transfers will include funds generated through WRM charges, establishment support funds from DWS and any requisite operational support. - During consolidation of the CMA, the financial information and HR systems will have been strengthened and the CMA will have assumed its fiduciary and governance responsibilities, and the billing and debt management function will be decentralised to the CMA:

-- During consolidation of the CMA, DWA staff will have been transferred, the financial, information and HR systems strengthened and the CMA will have assumed its fiduciary and governance responsibilities, and the billing and debt management function will be decentralised to the CMA: - Account payments would be directly to the CMA account and relevant entries would be made by the CMA onto SAP. - Limited or no payments would be due to DWA for WRM functions (as these would largely have been taken up by the CMA as legally mandated), but there may be payments for WRC levy and/or Working for Water (WfW) projects if these are included in this invoice. - Operational financial support from DWA may be required where a subsidy has been introduced for the agricultural/forestry sectors (i.e. capping of the WRM charge at 1.5c/kl escalated at CPI per annum) or where the CMA is not able to recover the costs of delivering efficient and effective WRM services through user charges, due to low affordability of charges following redress and allocation reform. - Accordingly, risk is shared between the CMA and DWA, with the business plan as the key reference for the financial and governance audit. - After the CMA takes up the responsible authority functions, it assumes full responsibility for cost recovery and is largely financially self-sufficient. - At this point, the CMA may develop its own billing, debt and/or financial management systems, with oversight and support from DWA. - Risk is shifted to the CMA in its entirety, with the CMA fully accountable for fiduciary management and corporate governance.
-The business plan serves as the framework for audit and DWA oversight; - DWA will remain responsible for financial support necessary to make the CMA financially viable where reasonable costs of the CMA cannot be covered by water resource management charges.
+- Account payments would be directly to the CMA account and relevant entries would be made by the CMA onto SAP. - Limited or no payments would be due to DWS for WRM functions (as these would largely have been taken up by the CMA as legally mandated), but there may be payments for WRC levy and/or Working for Water (WfW) projects if these are included in this invoice. - Operational financial support from DWS may be required where a subsidy has been introduced for the agricultural/forestry sectors (i.e. capping of the WRM charge at 1.5c/ kl escalated at CPI per annum) or where the CMA is not able to recover the costs of delivering efficient and effective WRM services through user charges, due to low affordability of charges following redress and allocation reform. - Accordingly, risk is shared between the CMA and DWS, with the business plan as the key reference for the financial and governance audit. - After the CMA takes up the responsible authority functions, it assumes full responsibility for cost recovery and is largely financially self-sufficient. - DWS will remain responsible for financial support necessary to make the CMA financially viable where reasonable costs of the CMA cannot be covered by water resource management charges.